 The Browser Wars ...

 ... are still in swing The combatants are Google's Chrome, Microsoft's Internet Explorer, Mozilla's Firefox, Opera, Safari, and others.
 The Browser Wars will NOT be fought on this moderated board, however.

 This board is dedicated to constructive discussion of the open source, standards based, products from MOZILLA.ORG, and particularly the Firefox Browser, Thunderbird e-mail client, and SeaMonkey.
-User experiences will be greatly appreciated.
+User experiences are welcome.

 • Firefox Home: mozilla.org

 The first post to this board provides Wikipedia's exceptional overview of Firefox, but that overview is constantly updated and the latest version is always available here: en.wikipedia.org

 The second and third posts discuss the 'Rise and Fall of The Netscape Empire' that have led to the Firefox resurrection from Netscape's ashes.

 Wikipedia has a very good historical overview of the 'Usage share of web browsers' by years as reported by several analytical research firms including Net Applications (NetMarketShare), StatCounter, W3Counter, Wikimedia, et al here: en.wikipedia.org